MartinaAllegra/CNN-ASL_Alphabet-Image_Classification/README.md

 ## Dataset & Info
 The dataset contains images of alphabets from the American Sign Language.
 It is taken from https://www.kaggle.com/grassknoted/asl-alphabet.
 Specifically, 87,000 images are provided in 29 separate folders representing classes: 26 of which for the letters A-Z and 3 classes for Space, Delete and Nothing.

-*Do you want to run the code?*
+*Do you want to be able to run the code?*
 1. Go to your Kaggle account, scroll to *API* section and click on *Create New API Token*.
 It will download *kaggle.json* file.
-2. Load the notebook on Google Colab.
+2. Go to the notebook on Google Colab.
 3. Run the first two cells.
 4. In *file_update()* select your .json file.